sib-swiss/NGS-introduction-training/docs/group_work.md

 * Download the tar file, and find out what's in the data folder
 * Do a QC on the fastq files with `fastqc`
 * Trim adapters and low quality bases with `fastp`
+* After trimming the adapters, run `fastqc` again to see whether all adapters are gone.
 * Check which options to use, and align with `hisat2`
 * Evaluate the alignment quality (e.g. alignment rates, mapping quality)
 * Have a look at the alignments in IGV, e.g. check out `Sparcl1`.
 For this, you can use the built-in genome (*Mouse (mm10)*).
 Do you see any evidence for differential splicing?
 * Run `featureCounts` on both alignments.
-Have a look at the option `-Q`, and make sure you specify `-g Name`.
+Have a look at the option `-Q`.
 For further suggestions, see the hints below.
 * Compare the count matrices in `R` (find a script to get started [here](https://github.com/sib-swiss/NGS-introduction-training/blob/main/scripts/project3/07_run_DESeq2.R); Rstudio server is running on the same machine.
 Approach it with your credentials and username `rstudio`)

 ### Questions